 It may happen that at a certain point we want to modify the parameters of an object because they have to be updated.
 The procedure is as follows: we retrieve the specific object from one of the forms we saw before and once we have it we proceed to modify the necessary parameters and save it again.

 Throughout this post we have been able to learn how to create a Parse Server to store our data and use it in an iOS application.
 This is just the tip of the iceberg and can be deepened much more, for example we can create users for our application, make a registration, a login, upload images, log in in incognito mode and even send us push notifications.

-A very useful tool to be able to make small projects quickly and easily where you can see the data and interact with them.
+A very useful tool to be able to make small Team projects quickly and easily where you can see the data and interact with them.